The Best Natural Sunscreen Brands

 THE BEST NATURAL SUNSCREEN WINNER: BEAUTYCOUNTER’S PROTECT ALL OVER SUNSCREEN

-Become a Beautycounter Band of Beauty Member!
-This is Beautycounter’s loyalty program that includes some awesome benefits, including a FREE full-sized product as a complimentary gift for signing up when you spend $50 (and right now in July 2018, that gift is the sunscreen!
+I also always recommend that you become a Beautycounter Band of Beauty Member!
+This is Beautycounter’s loyalty program that includes some awesome benefits, including a FREE full-sized product as a complimentary gift for signing up when you spend $50 (and right now in March 2019, that gift is one of my favorite products, a travel-sized Cleansing Balm valued at $45!
 Subject to change.)
 If you’re going to spend more than $100 with Beautycounter each year, this is seriously a no-brainer!

-Every time you shop, you get a 15% off product credit that you can use on your next order, essentially saving 15% on all future orders.
+Every time you shop, you get a 10% off product credit that you can use on your next order, essentially saving 10% on all future orders.
 You’ll also always get free shipping when you spend over $100.
 Plus, Members are always getting special offers and discounts and exclusive access to new products, so there’s ongoing benefit there too.
-It’s only $29 to join, which you’ll make back with the free gift and future savings.
+It’s only $29 to join, which you’ll make back immediately with the free gift and future savings.

 Have you tried any of these safe sunscreens?
 I’d love to hear about your results.
 Share in the comments below!